Blanche (Loire-Atlantique)

-The Blanche (/fr/) is a tributary of the left bank of the Acheneau and thus a sub-tributary of the Loire.
+The Blanche (/fr/; Gwenn) is a tributary of the left bank of the Acheneau and thus a sub-tributary of the Loire.

 Etymology

 The name, Blanche, meaning white in French, is thought to derive from the presence of white chalk in the water from the lime kilns around Arthon-en-Retz.
 Another hypothesis is that the name derives from the white mist over its related marshland.